quintel/merit/README.md

 #### Profitability

-Returns the profit this type of power generator makes in EUROS per **kWh**
+Returns the profit this type of power generator makes in EUROS per **MWh**

 ## Load curves

-For each **must_run** and **volatile** participant a load curve has to be defined in the merit order.
+For each **must_run** and **volatile** participant a load curve has to be defined in the merit order module.

 Currently, the following load curves are supported